 It is very good to visualize systems or concepts as Graham Winch does but I do not fully understand the parabolic dotted lines in this one.
 Maybe you could say the “known or unk” exists somewhere between impossibility and certainty.
 Maybe you could make a different drawing telling the same.
 Nevertheless, let us try to grasp it.
 First the perspective.
 The perspective is from the viewpoint of the decision maker.
 And the decision maker could be you the manager.
 The known or unk is the possible future incident that could happen (with certainty) or not happen at all (impossibility).
 Somewhere in between lies reality.
 If there is sufficient information available to the manager he/she could be able to objectively predict when a certain incident could happen and estimate or define its impact.
 Then we have a Known Known, represented on the left side of the model.
 It is called a risk because the incident is definable, and the risk source and the effects are known.
 Monteiro de Carvalho and Rabechini (2014) define risk as an event subject to a known probability.
 The manager has the information needed and is confident he/she takes the right decision(s) to deal with it and proceed with a course of action.

 In reality, data and future conditions are hardly ever fully known, especially in projects in the construction industry.
 Especially in the front end of projects or during design.
 This is maybe why the known-known parabolic line is slightly bent and not straight.
 Even if there is an abundance of information available the context could easily change or there is still some hidden information.
 Maybe the information is unveiled later in the process.
 If we move more to the right side of the graph, less information is available and uncertainty grows.
 Unknowns start to come into play.
 More to the right, we have to deal – according to Winch – with uncertainties and not with risks.
 This is funny to me because we mainly talk about risk instead of uncertainty.
-His explanation is that a possible incident is uncertain when it is not entirely definable and information is missing.
+He explains that a possible incident is uncertain when it is not entirely definable and information is missing.
 Uncertainties can be partly defined or not at all because we do not know them fully.

 It feels like a semantic discussion and a bit of playing with words.